eclipse-ecal/ecal/doc/rst/getting_started/sys.rst

 You can download the .ecalsys file in the :ref:`Files <getting_started_sys_files>` section below, but you must still check the hostnames and paths.

-Now start all tasks by hitting the :guilabel:`Start` button from the toolbar!
+Now start all tasks by hitting the |ecalicons_START| :guilabel:`Start` button from the toolbar!
 This will open the Recorder GUI and a person_snd and person_rec sample exchanging data.

 Note how the Rec GUI currently reports a warning, because nobody has clicked the *Activate* button, yet!